 How does a sewage treatment plant work?

-However, before we go into the detail on how you can ensure cleaner, more environmentally friendly effluent from your domestic sewage treatment plant or larger tanks, let’s take some time to answer some of the other fundamental questions surrounding wastewater treatment.
+However, before we go into the detail on how you can ensure cleaner, more environmentally friendly effluent from your sewage treatment plant, let’s take some time to answer some of the other fundamental questions surrounding wastewater treatment.

 Why is sewage treated?